nus-cs2103-AY2324S1/ip/README.md

 # Duke project template

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+This is a CS2103T Software Engineering project, forked from a project template "Duke", for a greenfield Java project, and subsequently renamed to "Luke".
+Luke is a CLI Chatbot that manages To-dos.

 ## Setting up in Intellij